Ful medames is Egypt’s number one national dish. Here is an easy slow cooker ful medames recipe with some serving suggestions.

 Seems that I am longing for Ramadan these days :), although we are still 5 months apart.
-Foul or Ful is a very popular dish in the Middle East, specially in Egypt and specially during the holy month of Ramadan.
+Foul or Ful is a also a very popular Ramadan sohor , which is the meal we eat before starting to fast, dish as it is filling and packed full with protein.
 Foul medames is usually sold by street vendors, so if you are walking by a closed shop, you’ll smell the beans cooking all night.

 This is the edra used at homes, the commercial ones are much bigger.
 It is used to slowly cook the beans overnight so in the morning you’ll have the freshly cooked light colored beans of your own.
 Because we cannot easily find edra pot here, you can use a slow cooker instead.
 Some people make foul in the pressure cooker too.

-If you cannot find fava beans you can use pinto beans as it is the closest in the taste to the fave one.
+If you cannot find fava beans you can use pinto beans as it is the closest in taste and size.

 Here is a short video on how to make foul medames in your slow cooker, I hope you’ll find it helpful.